Quansight/Quansight-website/apps/labs/posts/polars-vs-sql-differences.md

 └───────┴───────┴────────┘
 ```

 Note, however, that Polars displays them in the original order, whereas DuckDB rearranges the result's rows.
+If you were hoping to rely on row order being preserved for subsequent operations, then you'll have a bad time.

 ## Column independence